shahhaard47/CS490-Project/assets/back/readMe.txt

     	$tempArray['parameters']=explode(',',$row['parameters']);
     	$tempArray['does']=$row['functionDescription'];
     	$tempArray['prints']=$row['output'];
-    	$tempArray['points']=(int)$row['points'];
+    	$tempArray['points']=(int)$row['questionScore'];
+	$tempArray['testCases']=explode(':',$row['testCases']);
+	$tempArray['testCasesPassFail']=explode(',',$row['testCasesPassFail']);
     	$tempArray['examScore']=(int)$row['examScore'];

+The array created with the data from the query in the above format is then stored as an object named $myObj with the key 'raw'.
+If the query returns nothing from the database, then null is stored in the object.

+Runs another query for the following data from the database:

+	* FROM BETA_exams
+	--> examID,examName,questionIDs,points,published

+The above data for the second query is stored in an array to then be returned to the middle, as shown:

+	$tempArray['examID']=$row['examID'];
+	$tempArray['examName']=$row['examName'];
+	$tempArray['qIDs']=explode(',',$row['questionIDs']);
+	$tempArray['points']=explode(',',$row['points']);

-Each array created in the above format is stored in another array.
+The array created with the data from the query in the above format is then stored as an object named $myObj with the key 'exam'.
-That main array is then encoded as a JSON and echoed.

-If the query does not return any data from the database, then an empty array is encoded as a JSON and that is echoed.
+If the query returns nothing from the database, then null is stored in the object.

+$myObj is then encoded as JSON and echoed.

+--> All data is sent to middle to then be reorganized into an array and then sent to front.

+NOTE: Should I add an if-statement when iterating through the query results to check which exams have already had the grade released and should therefore not be sent for grading?

+**UPDATED ON Thursday, 11/8/2018
 ----------------------------------------------------------------------------------------------
 allStudentExamInfo.php
 ----------------------------------------------------------------------------------------------